-A nurse practitioner is a type of advanced practice registered nurse who helps diagnose and treat patients.
-Coursework for nurse practitioners is generally taken through a complete graduate program.
+Coursework for nurse practitioners is generally taken through a complete graduate degree program.
 Continue reading to explore some sample courses in detail.

+A nurse practitioner is a type of advanced practice registered nurse who helps diagnose and treat patients.
 Aspiring nurse practitioners usually pursue a nursing master's degree, although dual bachelor's and master's degree programs do exist.
-These programs often are specialized.
-For example, a student might focus on family, pediatric, neonatal or gerontological nursing.
+These programs allow students to specialize in such fields as family, pediatric, neonatal, or gerontological nursing.
 Before beginning a nurse practitioner program, one usually must have already earned a bachelor's degree and registered nurse credentials.
 Clinical nursing experience is another common prerequisite for admission.

 This course examines pathophysiology, which is used to diagnose and treat illness in primary health care contexts.
-Students examine factors affecting the health and illness.
-Students learn about disease origination, development and symptoms.
+Students examine factors affecting health and illness.
+Students learn about disease origination, development, and symptoms.
 They also learn how to treat common health conditions.
 Pathophysiology courses can be taken at the beginning of a nurse practitioner program as a foundation for future courses.